tinacms/tina.io/content/docs/cms.md

 ## CMS Configuration

 When instantiating the `TinaCMS` object, you can pass in a configuration object.
-This allows you to configure some options for the sidebar, and also allows you to configure [Plugins](/docs/cms/plugins) and [APIs](/docs/cms/apis) declaratively.
+This allows you to configure some options for the sidebar, toolbar, and also allows you to configure [Plugins](/docs/cms/plugins) and [APIs](/docs/cms/apis) declaratively.

 ```typescript
 interface TinaCMSConfig {